Finistere/antidote/README.rst

 IMHO, this makes Antidote on of the, if not the, most maintainable dependency injection library.
 There is no container to manage and you can always understand the wiring easily.

+Dependency injection is about removing the responsibility of building dependencies from their clients.
+It does not imply that dependency management should be done in a separate file.

 .. _dependency_injector: https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html
 .. _pinject: https://github.com/google/pinject
 .. _injector: https://github.com/alecthomas/injector